Sufficient dimension reduction for regression with metric space-valued responses: Introduction

+Regression analysis with Euclidean data $(\Y,\X)$, where the response $\Y\in\R^q$ and predictor $\X\in\R^p$, for some positive integers $p,q\geq 1$, is well-established.
+Lately, however, there has been a growing demand for regression with general metric space-valued objects that may belong to non-Euclidean spaces such as the space of positive definite matrices, probability distributions, networks, and spheres, to mention a few.
+Examples of regression with such random objects can be found in \cite{faraway2014regression, petersen2019frechet}, and \cite{petersen2019frechettime}.
+In some of these non-Euclidean metric spaces, standard properties of vector spaces such as inner products may not be applicable, which makes it difficult to implement classical regression methods directly.
+To address this problem, Fr\'ech\'et regression was recently proposed by \cite{petersen2019frechet}.

-Fr\'echet regression basically extends the Fr\'echet mean of \cite{frechet1948elements} to the conditional Fr\'echet mean.
-That is, for a random response object $Y$ in a metric space $(\Omega_Y,d)$ equipped with a metric $d$, let $\X \in \R^p$ be a $p$-dimensional predictor with $F_X$ and $F_Y$ denoting the marginal distributions of $\X$ and $Y$, respectively.
-Also, let $(\X, Y)$ be a random object on the product space $\R^p \times \Omega_Y$ with a joint distribution function given by $F_{XY}$, and assume the conditional distributions $F_{X|Y}$ and $F_{Y|X}$ exist and are well-defined.
-The Fr\'echet regression function of $Y$ given $\X$ is defined by \cite{petersen2019frechet} as
+Fr\'ech\'et regression basically extends the classical regression in the Euclidean space to responses in general metric spaces.
+Let $(\bOmega_Y, \rho)$ denote a metric space equipped with a metric $\rho$.
+For a random object $(\X,Y) \in (\R^p\times \bOmega_Y)$, assume the conditional distributions $F_{X|Y}$ and $F_{Y|X}$ are well-defined.
+Then the conditional Fr\'ech\'et mean of $Y|\X=\x$ is given by